Hassan K. Khalil

-Hassan K. Khalil (born February 20, 1950, in Cairo) is an Egyptian-born American electrical engineer.
-He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 1989 for contributions to singular perturbation theory and its application to control.
+Hassan K. Khalil (born February 20, 1950, in Cairo) is an Egyptian-American electrical engineer and University Distinguished Professor Emeritus at Michigan State University.
+He specializes in nonlinear control and singular perturbation theory, and is widely known for his textbook Nonlinear Systems, which received the 2002 IFAC Control Engineering Textbook Prize.
+He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 1989 for contributions to singular perturbation theory and its application to control.